-CHANTILLY, VIRGINIA -- I hired Window World to do a complete replacement of the exterior of my 3000sq foot home (roof, siding, gutters).
+CHANTILLY, VIRGINIA -- I hired Window World to do a complete replacement of the exterior of my 3000 sq foot home (roof, siding, gutters).
 Sales negotiations went well and our sales representative was always responsive.
 However installation and project management were terrible.
 The installation crew was unprofessional, had little knowledge of the product being installed and even attempted to fabricate makeshift materials when they ran out of supplies.

 The roofing crew showed up on site without an air compressor and had to borrow my unit for a day.
 On another day the siding guys did not have a saw and again asked to borrow my tools to complete their work.
 Several days the workers were on site without a work truck containing necessary tools.
 Countless calls were made to Window World DC to have a representative come out and oversee their subcontractors.
 It wasn't until the project was nearly complete that the installation manager stopped by the site.
 At that point the job had been overdue by almost a full week and most of the work was complete.

+A daily mess was left and at one point the workers even used my grill cover as a tarp to cover the air conditioning unit.
 6 months after the installation I am still finding problems and have had Window World DC cancel on me twice the day before they were due after committing to the date to complete the repairs.
 While in my attic I noticed that the professional roofers had roofed over a 4" hole in the plywood and the siding team had placed siding over missing sheathing on the gables on the house.
 House wrap and step flashing were visible from inside the attic.

 The attractive price was not worth the horrible experience that I have had.
 Here is a quote from the latest email with Window World DC on rescheduling.
-Apparently if they do the work for you ensure that it will be done by Santiago as he is the only worker available to do quality work.
+Apparently if they do the work for you ensure that it will be done by ** as he is the only worker available to do quality work.

 All issues from the original installation were finally corrected though it took several months to complete.